victoria-klein/symmetry_py/README.md

 It returns a Python dictionary with keys `'primary_invariants'` and `'secondary_invariants'`, with values of a list of primary invariants and a list of secondary invariants respectively.

 ```
+from finite_groups import dihedral
+from finite_invariants import CMBasis
+import sympy as sp

 D4 = dihedral(n,[5]) # This representation of D4 has dimension 2

 x1, x2 =  sp.smbols('x1:4)